Lumavate-Team/documentation/docs/3-CLI.rst

 Update
 ++++++

- Updates the name or image of a component-set container.
+ Updates the name or image of a component set container.

  Example: